 Having a unique place in the world requires an unusual business model, that facilitates a wide range of operations.
 It also requires a unique way of accounting for how universities generate and spend their income and create value for all their stakeholders.
 It is a topic that is little- or often mis-understood beyond the walls of university committee meeting rooms.
 These pages contain a range of resources that explain how universities operate and create value, and how their finance teams account for it all.
 If you have any feedback or comments, please get in touch with Matt.

 Over the years BUFDG has worked to improve understanding of university business models and financial accounting.
 In 2019 we launched an accessible new guide, Understanding University Finance, to be a useful companion for the broad church of university stakeholders and brave Annual Report explorers.
-In its first year, the guide has been downloaded over 5,000 times.
+In its first year, the guide was been downloaded over 5,000 times.
 The guide has now been updated (September 21) to reflect, among other things, updates to the terminology used in the 2020 financial statements, changes to the sector following Brexit, and the latest reporting requirements.

 It is written for university governors, non-accounting staff, students, staff representatives and student representatives as well as for Finance Directors and colleagues in finance teams tasked with producing financial statements and accompanying notes.
 The Guide is not a 30-minute quick-read to furnish the reader with full understanding of a topic that takes accountants many hours to learn.
 Rather, it is designed to help readers who start with different levels of understanding to navigate the numbers and extensive notes to the accounts to appreciate why pension schemes can cause significant impacts on universities’ reported results and reserves.